2019 Northern British Columbia murders: Response

 On July 26, a formal request from RCMP commissioner Brenda Lucki was approved by Minister of Public Safety Ralph Goodale and Defense Minister Harjit Sajjan for assistance in locating the perpetrators.
 By July 27, an RCAF 435 Transport and Rescue Squadron CC-130H Hercules aircraft was deployed from Winnipeg for aerial reconnaissance to the Gillam area, while following RCMP requests.
 The aircraft utilized its thermal imaging equipment in the search, with negative results.

 On July 27, 2019, an Indigenous-led neighbourhood watch group arrived in Gillam at the request of the Assembly of Manitoba Chiefs.
 They offered volunteer support and services to the residents of the town, amid the high-risk manhunt in the area.

 The manhunt sparked the creation of Facebook groups theorizing the suspects' next moves.
 It also caused online trolls to emerge, tease the police and encourage the suspects in evading search efforts; one of those went by the alias Thomasabrahamutoyo and alleged that the suspects were his friends and taunted that they are "smarter than you think".

+The murders and the aftermath inspired Wayne Wapeemukwa's 2026 film Manhunt.